|

 the tannins eventually soften and allow the fruit and VARIETAL character

 of the wine to show through.
+See

 CRISP.
+A

 French word that refers to the influence that the combination of soil,

 climate, and situation have on the flavor of a wine.
+The

 physical structure of a wine's BODY.
 Wines can be thin, viscous, grainy,

 or silky.
 See the related term MOUTH FEEL.
+A

 wine made completely or predominantly from one grape VARIETY.
 Often used

 erroneously to refer to a grape variety.
+A

 specific type of grape.
 Cabernet Sauvignon and Pinot Blanc, for example,